smart-edge-open/specs/doc/applications-onboard/openness-network-edge-vm-support.md

       ```shell
       [root@controller ~]# kubectl virt console cirros-stateless-vm
       ```
-  5. Check that IP address of OpenNESS/K8s overlay network is available in VM.
+  5. Check that IP address of OpenNESS/K8s overlay network is available in the VM:
       ```shell
       [root@vm ~]# ip addr
       ```

 ### Stateful VM deployment
-To deploy a sample stateful VM with persistent storage and additionally use Generic Cloud CentOS image which requires user to initially log in with ssh key instead of login/password over ssh:
+To deploy a sample stateful VM with persistent storage and additionally use a Generic Cloud CentOS\* image, which requires users to initially log in with ssh key instead of login/password over ssh:

-> Note: Please note that each stateful VM with a new `PVC` (Persistent Volume Claim) requires a new `PV` (Persistent Volume) to be created - see more in [limitations section](#limitations).
-Also note that CDI needs two PVs when creating a PVC and loading VM image from qcow2 file, one PV for the actual PVC to be created and one PV to translate the qcow2 image to raw input.
+>**NOTE**: Each stateful VM with a new Persistent Volume Claim (PVC) requires a new Persistent Volume (PV) to be created.
+See more in the [limitations section](#limitations).
+Also, CDI needs two PVs when creating a PVC and loading a VM image from the qcow2 file: one PV for the actual PVC to be created and one PV to translate the qcow2 image to raw input.

   1. Create a persistent volume for the VM:

-      - Edit the sample yaml with hostname of the worker node:
+      - Edit the sample yaml with the hostname of the worker node:
          ```yaml
          # /opt/edgenode/edgecontroller/kubevirt/examples/persistentLocalVolume.yaml
-         # For both kv-pv0 and kv-pv1 enter correct hostname
+         # For both kv-pv0 and kv-pv1, enter the correct hostname:
          - key: kubernetes.io/hostname
                   operator: In
                   values: